processing/p5.js-web-editor/README.md

 This project does not use CSS Modules, but uses Sass.
 I like to follow [BEM rules](http://getbem.com/) for CSS naming conventions, write OOSCSS with placeholders and mixins, and follow the [7-1 Pattern](https://sass-guidelin.es/#the-7-1-pattern) for Sass.

+I'm using [ES6](http://es6-features.org/) and transpiling to ES5 using [Babel](https://babeljs.io/).
+For reference to the JavaScript style guide, see the [Airbnb Style Guide](https://github.com/airbnb/javascript), [React ESLint Plugin](https://github.com/yannickcr/eslint-plugin-react).

 I'm new to using ESLint, but I decided on a configuration based on some popular React/Redux boilerplates.
 Open to suggestions on this.
 If in development, you're getting annoyed with ESLint, you can remove it from `webpack.config.dev.js` in the JavaScript loader, or disable any line from eslint by commenting at the end of the line `// eslint-disable-line`.

 ##Dump of links I'm saving for reference